MetascienceLab/aiwriting/code/data_analysis/README.md

 ## Computing requirements

 `paper_level_analysis.csv` is approximately 493 MB.
-Fixed-effect models can use substantially more memory than the input file size, and some specifications drop singleton fixed-effect groups.
+Fixed-effect models can use substantially more memory than the input file size.
 Run the regression notebook from a fresh kernel, close other memory-intensive applications, and preserve warnings in the execution record.
 Exact runtime and peak memory depend on hardware and are not represented as laptop-scale guarantees.

-The plotting notebook contains stored outputs for visual inspection.
-Re-execution may create SVG files in the notebook working directory through its existing `savefig` calls; this release does not redirect those files or add a separate figure-output workflow.